GibbonEdu/docs/content/administrators/people/student-profile.md

 linktitle: "Student Profile"
 ---

 The student profile is a key component of Gibbon, as it gives administrators and teachers full access to all the necessary information about an individual student.
+As well as this, students are able to view their own profiles, and parents can view the profiles of their children.
+Other users may see a brief or full version of any profile, depending on the permissions set in Manage Permissions.

 ## General information